fangq/mmc/mmc/trunk/README.txt

   http://mcx.sourceforge.net/cgi-bin/index.cgi?Download

-The development branch (not fully tested) of the code can be accessed using Subversion (SVN).
+The development branch (not fully tested) of the code can be accessed using Git.
 However this is not encouraged unless you are a developer.
-To check out the SVN source code, you should use the following
+To check out the Git source code, you should use the following
 command:

-  svn checkout --username anonymous_user https://orbit.nmr.mgh.harvard.edu/svn/mmc/trunk mmc
+  git clone git://mcx.git.sourceforge.net/gitroot/mcx/mcx/ mmc

 then type the password as "anonymous_user".
 This will allow you to anonymously check out the entire source code tree.